Credit Bureau Reporting

 Couples taking financial advice from experts

-Huntington Debt Holding strives to help consumers resolve outstanding balances, improve credit, and return to financial independence.
+Huntington Debt Holding strives to help consumers resolve outstanding balances, improve credit, and achieve financial healing.
 As part of the debt resolution process, we encourage you to review our credit reporting policy.
 If you have additional questions beyond the information provided here, please contact our office by calling 888-326-1253.

 Huntington Debt Holding’s Credit Bureau Reporting Policy